devopse2e/devopse2e/README.md

-Open to collaborations on DevOps projects or job opportunities in Devops or cloud engineering!
+Open to collaborations on DevOps projects or job opportunities in Devops or Cloud engineering!

 ---